Here's How Much It Costs to Visit All of These Major Theme Parks

-Universal’s Cabana Bay Beach Resort is the most cost-effective option for those who want to stay within the boundaries of the theme park.
+Hotel and admission cost: Universal's Cabana Bay Beach Resort is the most cost-effective option for those who want to stay within the boundaries of the theme park.
 A standard room in June will cost around $173 per night, totaling $519 for a three-night stay.
-If you’d like to visit both Universal Studios and Islands of Adventure over the course of your three days, you’ll spend $1,160 for a family of four’s three-day admission.
+If you'd like to visit both Universal Studios and Islands of Adventure over the course of your three days, you'll spend $1,160 for a family of four's three-day admission.

 To save money during your trip to Universal Studios, try eating just one meal a day within the park.
-Additionally, opt for tickets that only include admission to Universal Orlando and not Islands of Adventure and you’ll save hundreds.
+Additionally, opt for tickets that only include admission to Universal Orlando and not Islands of Adventure, and you'll save hundreds.

 Disneyland in Tokyo, Japan: $1,671

 Parents with two young kids can expect their Tokyo Disneyland adventure to cost around $1,671.
 Since this park is also smaller than Walt Disney World, families are likely to spend just three days at Tokyo Disneyland.

 Hotel and admission cost: A three-night stay at the budget-friendly Disney Celebration Hotel in June will cost around $689.
 And for a three-day pass, which includes visits to both Disneyland and DisneySea, you'll likely spend $160 per adult and $103 per child.
 That brings you to $526 on admission for a family of four.